SpectraL519/cpp-ap/docs/tutorial.md

 ./program -i input.txt -o myfile.txt    Parsing success; Printing data to the `myfile.txt` file
 ```

-> [!TIP]
+> [!NOTE]
 >
+> The `default_values` function can be called with:
-> The setter of the `default_value` parameter accepts any type that is convertible to the argument's value type.
+> - A variadic number of values [convertible to](https://en.cppreference.com/w/cpp/concepts/convertible_to.html) the argument's value type
+> - An arbitrary [`std::ranges::range`](https://en.cppreference.com/w/cpp/ranges/range.html) type with a value type [convertible to](https://en.cppreference.com/w/cpp/concepts/convertible_to.html) the argument's value type

 <br/>
 <br />